wenyaraujo/wenyaraujo.github.io/index.md

-# WELCOME! | A personal page to promote projects.
+# Welcome! | A personal page to promote projects.

 I'm Weny Vasconcelos and this repository will be a source of programs and apps to be developed.
 Feel free to add and share more knowledge and suggestions.
 Be my guest!